-Fontenot's trial on one count of first-degree murder and two counts of attempted first-degree murder had been set for the week of April 21.
+Fontenot was charged with one count of first-degree murder for Rivault's death and with two counts of attempted first-degree murder for injuring two other teens.

 But a jury in March found Fontenot guilty of the lesser charge of manslaughter and two counts of aggravated battery.